Structures in compressible magnetoconvection and the nature of umbral dots: Context and objectives

 \subsection{Numerical simulations of magnetoconvection in sunspot umbrae}

-Models like those described above are usually called ``idealized'' as they aim at a systematic study of increasingly general magnetoconvective systems that are still simple enough to allow parameter studies and to be understood in relatively simple physical terms.
-In consequence, they do not aspire to faithfully reproduce all the physical conditions relevant for the solar photosphere; instead, they consider convection in a polytropically stratified perfect compressible fluid, with closed boundaries and fixed diffusivities.
+Models like those described above are usually called ``idealized'' because they aim at a systematic study of increasingly general magnetoconvective systems that are still simple enough to allow parameter studies and to be understood in relatively simple physical terms.
+In consequence, they do not aspire to faithfully reproducing all the physical conditions relevant to the solar photosphere; instead, they consider convection in a polytropically stratified perfect compressible fluid, with closed boundaries and fixed diffusivities.

 Another approach to the problem consists in attempting to simulate conditions prevailing in the solar photosphere as realistically as possible, including radiative transfer and a realistic equation of state in a fully compressible equilibrium model (\citealp{Moradi+:spotstruct.review}).
-An obvious drawback of this approach is that, going to the very limits of the available computing power, it is left with too few resources for systematic parametric studies.
-Yet these ambitious models have been quite successful in e.g. reproducing the observed penumbral fine structure.
+An obvious drawback to this approach is that, when going to the very limits of the available computing power, it is left with too few resources for systematic parametric studies.
+Nevertheless these ambitious models have been quite successful in e.g. reproducing the observed penumbral fine structure.
 Structures readily identified with the observed umbral dots are also seen in such simulations, as first demonstrated by \cite{Schussler+Vogler}.
-In contrast with the small scale convective columns of idealized models, these simulated UDs have finite lifetimes, and they show a characteristic ``coffee bean'' structure, being crossed by a dark lane along the long axis of their oval shape.
+In contrast, with the SSC columns of idealized models, these simulated UDs have finite lifetimes, and they show a characteristic ``coffee bean'' structure, being crossed by a dark lane along the long axis of their oval shape.
 Downflows are present near the end points of the dark lane.
 The dark lane itself is due to an optical depth effect due to the pileup of upflowing material below a magnetic cusp above the UD.
-Similar UD-like structures are also seen in the full-spot simulations of Rempel et al.\ (\citeyear{Rempel+:spotsimu.1D}, \citeyear{Rempel+:spotsimu.pair}).
+Similar UD-like structures are also seen in the full-spot simulations of Rempel et al.\ (\citeyear{Rempel+:spotsimu.pair}, \citeyear{Rempel+:spotsimu.1D}).
+Observationally, similar structures were found in the cases studied by \cite{Bharti+:Hinode.lanes}, \cite{Rimmele:DST}, and \cite{Ortiz+:SST}.